Lysxia/bluefin-algae/README.md

 Algebraic effects and named handlers in Bluefin
 ===============================================

-Algebraic effects are a minimalistic basis for user-defined effects.
+Algebraic effects are a minimalistic basis for **user-defined effects**.
+Using algebraic effects, we can reimplement effects that were built-in the Bluefin library, and more.

 This package leverages the delimited continuations primitives added in GHC 9.6 to implement algebraic effects in the Bluefin effect system.
-Effects that were built-in the Bluefin library can be reimplemented from scratch using algebraic effects.

 This is an experimental project.
-There is a surprising performance characteristic to be aware of for practical applications.
+There is a surprising performance characteristic to be aware of for any practical applications.
 [Details down below.](#quadratic-behavior-of-non-tail-recursion)

 ## Highlights